Who uses DataSHIELD?

 - GESA (GEnder-Sensitive Analyses of mental health trajectories and implications for prevention) Grant Number: BMBF FKZ 01GL1718A.

-- MIRACUM (Medical Informatic in Research and Care in University Medicine) Grant number: BMBF FKZ 01ZZ1801B.
+- MIRACUM (Medical Informatic in Research and Care in University Medicine).
+A national German network of 10 University Hospitals to improve healthcare and strengthen Biomedical Informatics in Research and Education.
+Grant number: BMBF FKZ 01ZZ1801B.

 - InterConnect (MRC Epidemiology Unit, Cambridge) InterConnect is developing a global collaborative network for diabetes and obesity research, piloting DataSHIELD to facilitate a new approach to data sharing that is secure, scalable and sustainable.
-This includes data from 7 studies including ALSPAC.
+This includes data from 43 studies.

-- the BioSHaRE-EU Healthy Obese Project for the federated analysis of ten European studies including data from the National Child Development Study.
+- the BioSHaRE-EU Healthy Obese Project for the federated analysis of 10 European studies including data from the National Child Development Study.

-- the BioSHaRE-EU Environmental Core Project for the federated analysis of data from six European studies including UK Biobank.
+- the BioSHaRE-EU Environmental Core Project for the federated analysis of data from 6 European studies including UK Biobank.